$0 Arizona IEP Meeting Prep Checklist

 Compensatory Education in Arizona: How to Get Services Your Child Was Wrongly Denied

 Your child had IEP services listed on their plan that were never delivered.
 Or the school reduced services without an IEP meeting.
-Or your child's evaluation took eight months instead of 60 calendar days, and the delay meant months of missed eligibility.
-Compensatory education is the legal remedy for these situations — not money, but additional services owed on top of going-forward services.
+Or your child's evaluation took eight months after the PEA received informed written consent instead of 60 calendar days, and the delay meant months of missed eligibility.
+Compensatory education may be available when the documented service deficit and its educational impact support a remedy — not money, but additional services owed on top of going-forward services.
 Here is how to pursue it in Arizona.

 What Compensatory Education Is